Key Takeaways

 This includes:

-- All executive branch departments, like the Department of Justice, Health and Human Services, Department of Education, and more.
+- All executive branch departments, like the Department of Justice, Health and Human Services, the Department of Education, and more.

 - Any agency that creates, distributes, and funds digital content, whether internal memos or public-facing documents.